marccgk/website/content/blog/tips_on_writing_code_for_data_oriented_design.md

 >>
 >> In practice, we find a balance between the anti-abstraction of pure DOD and code architecture component needs.

-## What modelling approach should I follow, then?
+## What modeling approach should I follow, then?

 I don't know.
-I think different people will find that different modelling approaches work better or worse for them, and that is alright.
+I think different people will find that different modeling approaches work better or worse for them, and that is alright.

 Personally, I just like to keep things simple, really simple, and build complexity only when 100% warranted.
 I've seen